Warning: *privacy not included with this product

-These little doohickies attach to just about anything: your pet, wallet, keys, TV remote, bags, other people’s bags.
+These little doohickies attach to just about anything: your pet, wallet, keys, bike, bags, other people’s bags.
 The app lets you track your things within Bluetooth range and rings where they are if you lose something.
 There's a waterproof version, a super slim version, a sticker version, and a Pro version to meet any potential "now where did I put that?" need you could possibly have.
 Tile joined with Amazon Sidewalk to offer even more tracking to these trackers for users in the US by using Amazon Echo and Ring devices in the community to help track your Tile.
 Tile also has their Tile Network of phones running their Tile app that can ping your Tile to help find it, kinda like Apple's Find My network (but smaller).
 Is Tile creepy though?
 Yeah, they kinda are.

 What could happen if something goes wrong?

 Tile -- now Tile by Life360 after they got bought by family tracking service Life360 in 2021 -- is the OG maker of Bluetooth trackers.
-So this year when Apple came out with their Airtags, Tile had to do their best to keep up.
-Apple could tap into their vast Find My network of nearly a billion Apple devices to make Airtag locating just about anywhere a reality.
-In response, Airtag joined up with Amazon Sidewalk to expand their community network (at least in the US, Amazon Sidewalk doesn’t work outside the US) to all those supported Echo and Ring devices out there in the world, seriously expanding their locating network.
+But since Apple introduced their super popular AirTags, Tile has been playing catch-up.
+Apple launched AirTags using their vast Find My network of nearly a billion Apple devices, making locating AirTags just about anywhere a reality.
+So in response, Tile joined up with Amazon Sidewalk to expand their community network (at least in the US, Amazon Sidewalk doesn’t work outside the US) to all those supported Echo and Ring devices out there in the world, seriously expanding their locating network.
 Fortunately, so far the privacy and security of Amazon Sidewalk looks promising according to privacy watchdog EFF.
 Quick privacy PSA: With anywhere-tracking, you might be tempted to track down your stolen stuff on your own, Batman-style.
 Please don't do that.
 Mostly, it's dangerous.
 But also, you could end up harassing an innocent person.

 Tips to protect yourself